 Dean's Office

-Dr. Shannon Dea is the Dean of the Faculty of Arts and a Professor in the Department of Philosophy and Classics at the University of Regina.
+Dr. André Magnan is Acting Associate Dean (Undergraduate Programs) in the University of Regina Faculty of Arts and Professor in the Department of Sociology and Social Studies.

 Associate Dean (Research and Graduate Studies)